Antisocial Personality Disorder: Criteria For A Sociopath Diagnosis

 The Diagnostic and Statistical Manual of Mental Disorders 5th Edition (DSM-5), published by the APA, establishes diagnostic criteria used by mental health professionals to help diagnose mental health disorders accurately.

-You may have heard the word “sociopath” being used to describe someone that fits specific mental health symptom criteria.
+You may have heard the word “sociopath” being used to describe someone who fits specific mental health symptom criteria.
 However, “sociopath” is not a diagnostic term, nor is the term “DSM-5 sociopath”.
 Sociopathy is a subcategory under the antisocial personality disorder (ASPD) diagnosis in the DSM-5.
 However, it is not the official term for a personality disorder, and someone cannot be medically diagnosed as a “sociopath.”

 Medical professionals estimate that 0.6 to 3.6% of adults are affected by antisocial personality disorder and that it is also three times more prevalent in men compared to women.
 Those living with ASPD may have co-occurring mental health conditions like anxiety, depression, or substance use disorders.
 Those with antisocial personality disorder tend to have different emotional responses and may have difficulty valuing the feelings or needs of others.
 People with antisocial personality disorder may struggle to follow a societal moral code and act illegally or in risky ways.